 Information Technology in Health

 Information Technology in Health Bachelor in Mathematics with extension in Computing, Universidade Estadual Paulista (UNESP).
 He holds an MBA in Hospital Management from UNINTER.
 He acted as professor and course coordinator at CTI / UNESP.
 He has developed several solutions in Information Technology, with emphasis in the health area.
 He wrote the software for threshold assessment and maximum auditory comfort for children with cochlear implants in both doctoral and postdoctoral projects.
 Since 2004, he has been developing consulting services for operators of supplementary health plans.
 He was Information Technology Coordinator and associate consultant of IMPACTO Health Audit, where he developed solutions for claims management and medical performance analysis and compensation.
 At 2Im, he is Product Director and works in the Innovation Sector to develop new products.

 Management in Health Audit

 Health Audit Management, Nurse, Master in Health Information Technology, PUC-PR, Postgraduate in Administration in Health Plans by PUC-PR, Specialist in Nursing Audit, by the Brazilian Society of Nurses Auditors, she worked as a President of the Society of Nurses Auditors in Parana.
 She was certified by Lifecare INC - USA, in Homecare and by the Biomedical System - USA, in Case Management Programs.
 Postgraduate Professor in the courses of Audit and Management of UTP Uningá and in Administration in Nursing Services of the PUC University in Parana.
 She has worked as an instructor in training courses and training of health cost teams in Brazil.
-She is the Managing Partner of Impact Technologies Health Management and 2iM Medical Intelligence.
+She was the Managing Partner of Impact Technologies Health Management and 2iM Medical Intelligence.

 Walter Lyrio do Valle